 Here’s how being a renter can work to your financial benefit.

 Take advantage of pandemic prices

 At the onset of the pandemic, rent in expensive cities, which had become prohibitively expensive for all but the rich, suddenly took a downward turn.

-And the trend has continued: In Toronto, average monthly rents have declined for 15 straight months and are down 16% overall, compared to the early months of 2020, according to recently released research.
+And the trend has continued: In Toronto, average monthly rents declined for 13 straight months and in March were down 19% from a year earlier, according to recent research.

 As a renter, you can use this to your advantage.
 Working from home is sure to be the norm for a while longer, and people are flocking to mid-size markets and smaller towns for more space.

 If you want to keep renting in the city, now’s the time to lock in a lease at a great price — you may even be able to negotiate with your current landlord for an even better rate.